Midway

 The common destination list for two mega-hubs is enormous.
 That’s the point — when you pick a well-connected meeting city, you maximize the chance that everyone in your group has a direct flight.

 One more observation from the data: connectivity is not static.
 Nashville wasn’t in the top 20 ten years ago.
 It had maybe 60 nonstop routes.
-Then Southwest expanded aggressively, other carriers followed, and now it sits at 140+.
+Then Southwest expanded aggressively, other carriers followed, and now it sits at around 120.
 The same thing is happening right now with cities like Austin, Raleigh-Durham, and Indianapolis.
 They’re climbing the rankings as airlines respond to population growth and business demand.
+Our Nashville hub city profile covers how that transformation turned it into one of America’s best group trip cities, and the Austin profile covers the city that’s running the same playbook a step behind.
 The top 20 today won’t be the same top 20 in 2030.
 But the top 5?
 Those are locked in by decades of hub infrastructure that can’t be easily replicated.

 The best meeting cities by region